Rhea-Braithwaite/IntrotoIM/finalProject/journal.md

 For the help screen, I wanted so that the user could simply move the mouse over a question mark and have it come up.
 To do this, I firstly added a circle in the top right corner of the screen with a question mark inside.
 Then, in Word and using a text box created an image for the game instructions.
 Then I simply wrote a bit of code to display the image, and the how to play screen was complete.

+Start Screen with Help Circle

 ![](media/images/StartScreen3.png)

+How to Play Screen

 ![](media/images/HelpScreen.png)